ibm-cloud-docs/containers/kubernetes-service-cli.md

 List available portable subnets in your IBM Cloud infrastructure account.
 {: shortdesc}

-Subnets in all locations are returned.
-To filter subnets by a specific location, include the `--locations` flag.

 ```
 ibmcloud ks subnets [--locations LOCATIONS] [--json] [-s]